 “This MBA will differentiate these students from other candidates looking to enter the industry, and provide them with valuable real world insights into the day-to-day business of sports.
 It’s a bold and smart move by TRSM to take the lead in this field,” explains Cooper.

-“The MBA in the Management of Technology and Innovation is such a strong degree, with so many successful graduates, including in the field of sport business.
-I’m so happy we are able to expand the offerings in this specialization, providing both strong programming and targeted career support.
+“The Ted Rogers MBA is such a strong degree, with so many successful graduates, including in the field of sport business.
+I’m so happy we are able to expand the offerings in this stream, providing both strong programming and targeted career support.
 This is a great direction for our program, and I look forward to seeing it fully launched for the 2018-2019 year,” says Kim Bates, Director MBA Programs.